-PANTONE Book.ps: A 20-page, Letter-size PostScript file that indicates the closest equivalent of PANTONE coated colors that the EX8002 and your digital press model can produce.
+PANTONE Book.ps: A 20-page, Letter-size PostScript file that indicates the closest equivalent of PANTONE coated colors that the Integrated Fiery Color Server and your digital press model can produce.
 The method used to print the PANTONE Book.ps file differs depending on the Spot Color Matching setting.
-For more information, see "Spot Color Matching" on page 103.
+For more information, see "Spot Color Matching" on page 100.

-RGB page 01.doc: A Microsoft Word file that you can print to view available RGB colors.
+RGB page 01.doc: A Microsoft Word file you can print to view available RGB colors.

-RGB page 02.ppt: A Microsoft PowerPoint file that you can print to view available RGB colors.
+RGB page 02.ppt: A Microsoft PowerPoint file you can print to view available RGB colors.

-Color Bars folder (inside the Windows Color Files folder) FieryColorBar.eps: Used for the Control Bar feature.
-For more information about Control Bar, see Fiery Graphic Arts Package.
+Color Bars folder (inside the Windows Color Files folder) FieryColorBar.eps: Can be used to print a color control bar.